kleidinc/ketoiced/README.md

 pool once at the start and then share it amongst all the methods.
 Need to put it in the new function of Iced in a Task::batch command.

-## TODO: Navigating using tabs and keymappings for shortcuts
+## Navigating using tabs and keymappings for shortcuts

 - Add tab-navigation.
 Activate the tab-key to go from one text_input to another.
 And shift-tab to go back-wards.
 - Add C-S short-cut to save a form.

+This is done by using `iced::event::{self, Event}` and `iced::Subscription`.
+You subscribe to key strokes, and define those keystrokes to correspond to specific messages.
+For navigating you can use `key::Named::Tab` and the modifiers.

+Still todo is the C-s for using the save button on the MacroForm.